mozaik-association/mozaik/docs/Distribution-list-module.md

 It will provide access to :

-- The general information of the distribution list
+- The general information of the distribution lists
 - The inclusion and exclusion filters
 - The exporting